Space Cat, Prince Among Thieves

 In the example above, commit edc192c became 98a9b6b when it was amended.

 To undo that amend, I can reset the HEAD of my current branch back to edc192c.
-I have no fear of edc192c ever randomly disappear before I get around to it.
+I have no fear of edc192c ever randomly disappearing before I get around to it.

-Turning off automatic gc means you could literally safely work on a detached HEAD if you're crazy.
-Probably don't do that unless you know exactly what you're doing.
+Turning off automatic GC means you could safely work on a detached HEAD if you're wild like that.
+You probably shouldn't do that unless you know exactly what you're doing, but you certainly could.

 And of course…